-McLagan, a part of Aon plc and an independent compensation consulting firm focused on the financial services sector, has been engaged by, and has reported directly to, the Compensation and Human Capital Committee periodically since 2011 while working on various compensation initiatives.
-In 2022, McLagan assisted the Compensation and Human Capital Committee in updating the custom Compensation Peer Group, and provided related data and reports in connection with, and reviews of, (i) executive officer compensation; (ii) annual and long-term incentive plans and agreements; and (iii) proxy statement disclosure.
+Aon's Human Capital Solutions practice, a part of Aon plc (otherwise known as McLagan) and an independent compensation consulting firm focused on the financial services sector, has been engaged by, and has reported directly to, the Compensation and Human Capital Committee periodically since 2011 while working on various compensation initiatives.
+In June 2022, McLagan assisted the Compensation and Human Capital Committee in updating the custom Compensation Peer Group for the Company, and provided related data and reports in connection with, and reviews of, (i) executive officer compensation; (ii) annual and long-term incentive plans and agreements; and (iii) proxy statement disclosure.
 The results of these analyses were used to establish executive compensation for 2023.